I’m reflecting on a setback I’m having right… now.

 After all, you can’t cram for and knock grief out, like prepping for a meeting or taking the written test at the DMV.
 I have a new phrase for the present: soul time.
 In which “linear time” is no longer the end-all, be-all.

 In fact, I’m thinking a lot about the soul these days.
 This is one of those times when it just demands what it wants and needs, what it knows is the work at hand.
-Work that may inform our futures.
-Our creative and contributory destinies.
+Work that may alter our creative, contributory, and relational capabilities, and thus our destinies.

 It is what it is, for now.

 And again, I trust all that.
 I honor it.
-It’s one way of honoring my beautiful mother.
+It’s one way of honoring my complicated mother.
 Of honoring these precious lives we’re all gifted with, both our own and those dearest to us.
 Those still with us.
 Those we’ve lost.

-Because, in truth, I’m still on my path, and growing in my capacity to be with folks in their own seasons of grief.
+Because, in truth, I’m still on my path, and in fact growing in my capacity to stand with others in their own seasons of grief.
 I’m still creatively engaged, feeling my way.
 So far that’s all I know.
 And it’s enough for me.